 3. Use their own strange logic to explain how kindness to others benefits THEM.
 Always focus on the benefit to them and not the impact on you or the rest of the family.
 Remember, narcissists, are self-focused.

 4. When things go well, reaffirm the positive.
 If they make good decisions or do something that helps to improve the situation at home, confirm that they have done something positive.

 5. Tell them you understand why they chose to do something in a certain way.
 Narcissists like to be right.
 Even if you don’t agree with what they’ve done, show that you understand why they did it and tell them that.

-6. Never undermine them if you want to keep your tranquillity.
-It’s so easy to rise to the bait when in fact the best course of action is appeasement.
+6. Never undermine them if you want to keep your tranquility.
+It’s so easy to rise to the bait, when in fact the best course of action is appeasement.
 It’s really hard to do because parenting is usually about setting boundaries and leading by example.
 A narcissist doesn’t respond to that sort of guidance.
 Focus on their world, even if you feel like you’re indulging them.

 If you want to set house rules or a particular golden rule, impress the importance of how good the golden rule is for THEM.
 If you remember that they are always thinking “what’s in it for me?” that will help you to steer things in the right direction.

 A narcissist believes that people, ALL people, are objects to be used … so teach them to take care of their things, so that they can develop skills that are directed away from themselves just a little.

 Final Thoughts on Self-Preservation